vasileios27/GeoML-Lab/Autoencoders4EO.md

     print("Convolutional RGB Input Shape:", random_input.shape)
     print("Convolutional RGB Output Shape:", output.shape)
 ```
+#### A Brief Theoretical Overview
+Convolutional Layers:
+A convolutional layer applies a set of learnable filters (or kernels) across the input.
+Each filter slides (or “convolves”) over the input and computes dot products between the filter and the local regions of the input.
+The result is a feature map that highlights certain patterns (like edges, textures, etc.) in the data.

+ - Kernel (Filter): The kernel is a small matrix that is used to extract features from the input.
+For example, a kernel size of 3 (or (3,3) in 2D) means that the filter covers 3 pixels (or cells) in each dimension.
+In the code, using kernel_size=3 or (3,3) means that the filter examines a square of data (e.g., 3 height units, 3 width units) to compute each output value for each input channel, ending up with a cube of [channels,3 height units, 3 width units].

+- Stride: Stride defines the step size at which the kernel moves over the input.
+A stride of 1 means the kernel moves one unit at a time, producing a highly overlapping set of patches and, hence, a larger output feature map.
+A stride greater than 1 causes the kernel to skip some positions, leading to a smaller output (i.e., downsampling).
+For example, stride=(1,2) means that the kernel moves one step in the height dimension and two steps in the width dimensions.

+- Padding: Padding adds extra “border” cells (usually zeros) around the input before applying the convolution.
+This can help control the spatial dimensions of the output.
+For example, with a kernel of size 3 and padding of 1, the spatial dimensions of the output can be preserved (when stride is 1) because the padding compensates for the reduction normally caused by the convolution.

 ### Step 4: Adapting the Autoencoder for 5-Channel Images
 Earth observation data often comes with additional spectral bands.
 For a 28×28 image with 5 channels, we update the first and last convolutional layers to handle 5 channels:
 ```